payalbedare99/payalbedare99/README.md

 ---

-## 🚀 About Me
+## 🤔 About Me
-I am a passionate software developer with 18+ months of professional experience, specializing in designing and implementing efficient, cloud-based solutions.
+I am a passionate software developer with 2 years of professional experience, specializing in designing and implementing efficient, cloud-based solutions.
 I thrive in Agile environments and am skilled at solving complex challenges with a data-driven approach.
 Recently, I graduated with a Master’s in Computer Science from Illinois Institute of Technology, and I'm now seeking full-time opportunities in **Software Development**, **Cloud Computing**, or **SDET** roles.

 ---